 Addressing Medical Needs in Addiction Treatment

-Chronic conditions are a part of life for many recovering addicts and alcoholics, and part of comprehensive addiction treatment is formulating a plan for managing conditions without the use of narcotics.
-Drug use and alcoholism can result in contraction of communicable diseases, such as hepatitis, as well as conditions like liver damage or disease.
+Chronic conditions are a part of life for many recovering addicts and alcoholics.
+Part of comprehensive addiction treatment is formulating a plan for managing conditions without the use of narcotics.
+Drug use and alcoholism can result in contracting infectious diseases, such as hepatitis, and conditions like liver damage or disease.
 Treating these ailments is vital to long-term health.

 At Lighthouse Recovery Institute, we offer ongoing medical care for patients.
-In addition to access to a staff psychiatrist and physician’s assistant, patients have access to case management services to coordinate referrals, specialist appointments, and additional necessary medical care.
+In addition to access to a staff psychiatrist and physician’s assistant, patients can access case management services to coordinate referrals, specialist appointments, and additional necessary medical care.
 Patients also have access to a nutritionist, personal trainers, chiropractors, and massage therapists for the duration of their stay with us.